 We applied this concept to study how indirect measurements perform in information extraction as compared to a direct measurement.
-Performing an analysis of a general scenario of indirect measurements we found, for example, that any pure state of the system can be perfectly indirectly determined by using a two-level auxiliary system---a result which a posteriori seems very natural.
+Performing an analysis of a general scenario of indirect measurements we found, for example, that any pure state of the system can be perfectly indirectly determined by using a two-level auxiliary system---a result which a posteriori seems very natural~\cite{PELLONPAA2017}.
 To illustrate the application on a specific and timely example, we applied this concept to various von Neumann measurement schemes, in which a quantum system is probed through an auxiliary system consisting of a classical particle.
-Because observational entropy measures information extracted in different situations, it serves as a measure of how well different measurement schemes perform in information extraction.
-This not only provides new insights into understanding of von Neumann schemes, but also determines which one is the best in which situation.
+Since observational entropy measures information extracted in different situations, it serves as a performance quantifier for the different measurement schemes.
+This not only provides new insights into the understanding of the various measurement schemes, but also determines which one is the best given a situation.

-This has far reaching implications when applying this concept in general settings: computing observational entropy is a relatively simple, yet a very powerful test of the performance of any set of measurements in information extraction.
-For example, construction of a quantum computer, which is expected to solve complex problems beyond the capabilities of a classical computer, will require a quantum memory, and a mechanism that reads the output of the computation~\cite{ladd2010quantum,national2019quantum}.
-Computing observational entropy will determine which are the least invasive measurements schemes to read out both the quantum memory and the computation output.
+Moreover, computing observational entropy is a relatively simple, yet a powerful test on the performance of any sequence of measurements in information extraction.
+For example, the construction of a quantum computer, which is expected to solve complex problems beyond the capabilities of a classical computer, will require a quantum memory, and a mechanism that reads the output of the computation~\cite{ladd2010quantum,national2019quantum}.
+Computing observational entropy can determine which are the least invasive measurement schemes to read out both the quantum memory and the computation output.

-Finally, we discovered an operational interpretation of observational entropy.
-We did this by connecting this quantity with quantum tomography by showing that the knowledge of the coarse-graining that leads to the minimum of the observational entropy allows for a successful inference for the state of the system.
-We presented a general algorithm that achieves that.
+Finally, we showed that observational entropy can serve as a tool for quantum state identification.
+We did that by showing that the knowledge of the coarse-graining that leads to the minimum of the observational entropy allows for a successful inference of the state of the system.
+We presented a general algorithm that achieves this goal to minimized observational entropy.
 Generalizing this connection to situations when the knowledge is not perfect, for example, for the cases in which the coarse-graining gives a low, but not the minimal value of observational entropy, provides a new exciting direction of study.